luizbgomide/sovereign/rules.md

 ### Reaction Rolls

-When the party enocunters other creatures, the GM describes what they sense and asks the Delvers what they do.
-Broadly, the Delvers can:
+When the party enocunters other creatures, the GM describes what they sense and asks the Players what they do.
+Broadly, they can:

 - Start a <strong id="fight">fight</strong>, in which case either [combat](/combat) or the creatures flee.
 - Try to <strong id="talk">talk</strong> (if the other creatures will listen).
 Getting anything useful requires [leverage](#leverage).
 - <strong id="run-away">Run away</strong>, and the other creatures might give [chase](#chases-and-pursuit).
 - <strong id="wait">Wait</strong> to see what happens.

-If how the other creatures respond is uncertain, the GM rolls their reaction, comparing the result against the Delver's action:
+If how the other creatures respond is uncertain, the GM rolls their reaction, comparing the result against the Player's action:

 | `2d6` / Action | Fight  | Talk                          | Run    | Wait                          |
 | ------------ | ------ | ----------------------------- | ------ | ----------------------------- |